August 12th 2020

 Your cleansing method of choice depends on a multitude of factors, from the makeup you use (glitter and glue may require something akin to a chainsaw) to the type of brushes you’re working with.
 Baby shampoo and warm water can still work wonders, but if you’re after something a bit more targeted, here are your options:

-Plain old h2O isn’t much help when it comes to thorough cleaning, and while Beautyblender liquid blendercleanser®, £15, is indeed water based, it’s demineralized for optimum purity and teamed with clarifying lavender and dirt sapping sea salt.
-Designed to soak off stubborn makeup residue and grease from makeup sponges, makeup artist Justine Jenkins uses this specialised water to clean her brush collection too; she loves the fact that it washes away grime quickly without being overly ‘chemical’.
+Plain old h2O isn’t much help when it comes to thorough cleaning, and while Beautyblender liquid blendercleanser®, £16, is indeed water based, it’s demineralized for optimum purity and teamed with clarifying lavender and dirt sapping sea salt.
+Designed to soak off stubborn makeup residue and grease from makeup sponges, Justine uses this specialised water to clean her brush collection too; she loves the fact that it washes away grime quickly without being overly ‘chemical’.

 Your cleansing method of choice depends on a multitude of factors, from the makeup you use, to the type of brushes you’re working with.